-‘NCIS’ Season 15 Spoilers: 200-year-old War Stick Reopens Decade-Old Cold Case
+‘NCIS’ Season 15 Spoilers: 200-Year-Old War Stick Reopens Decade-Old Cold Case

 — Mike Wolfe (@AmericanPicker) February 23, 2018

 Meanwhile, the show’s two-week break is finally over and will resume its run on Tuesday, February 27, with the airing of its 17th episode of the season.
-In the upcoming episode, the murderer Paul Triff is back in the episode titled “Keep Your Enemies Closer.”
+In the upcoming episode, the murderer Paul Triff is back in the episode titled, “Keep Your Enemies Closer.”

 However, it appears that Triff will be on the team’s side this time.
-In exchange for some information on his former cellmate Gabriel Hicks, Triff will be granted a 48-hour leave from prison.
-Here is the full NCIS Season 15 Episode 17 synopsis for the upcoming episode.
+In exchange for some information on his former cellmate, Gabriel Hicks, Triff will be granted a 48-hour leave from prison.
+Here is the full NCIS Season 15, Episode 17, synopsis for the upcoming episode.

 “Reeves sees his friend get kidnapped; the prime suspect disappears with confidential military information; an embarrassing photo from McGee’s teenage years becomes a popular meme.”